 Navigation auf uzh.ch

-The Nagoya Protocol came into force in 2014.
-It defines the international legal framework for access to and utilization of genetic resources and associated traditional knowledge.
-The protocol also rules that the benefits resulting from the use of the genetic resources must be shared in a fair and equitable manner with the supply countries.
+The Nagoya Protocol defines the international legal framework for access to and use of genetic resources and associated traditional knowledge.
+The Protocol also requires that the benefits arising from the use of genetic resources be shared equally and equitably with the countries providing them.

-Genetic resources are classified not only as DNA or RNA, but also animals, plants and microorganisms or parts thereof that contain functional units of heredity.
-The use of these genetic resources is defined as research and development activity conducted on their genetic or biochemical composition.
+Genetic resources include not only DNA or RNA, but also animals, plants and micro-organisms, or parts thereof, which carry hereditary units.
+The use of these genetic resources is defined as research and development on their genetic or biochemical composition.

 The Legal Services will provide UZH members with advice on legal aspects in connection with the Nagoya Protocol (PIC, MAT):